PaskLab/adastry-api/docs/account-history.md

 Stand for *"Moving instant rewards"*. ie: project catalyst voting rewards.

-Those rewards are available immediately at the moment of the MIR transaction.
+Those rewards are available immediately for withdraw at the moment of the MIR transaction.

+They are not part of the epoch snapshot, therefore they become active two epochs later. **(epoch + 2)**.

 ## refund

 Refer to **refund rewards**.
-Pool deregistration refund is available at the epoch where the deregistration certificate takes effect.
+Pool deregistration refund is available immediately for withdraw at the epoch where the deregistration certificate takes effect.

 ## activeStake